 Whatever your specific situation, there are so many marketing strategies out there that it can be hard to sift through them all in order to find the one, or the combination of ones, that’s right for your company.
 This post aims to define, then briefly compare and contrast, two of those strategies.

 Those strategies are Content Marketing and Pay-Per-Click (PPC).
-Before we dive in for a more detailed view of these options and how they can interact for additional impact, let’s start with a quick definition of terms.
+Before we dive in for a more detailed view of these options and how they can interact for additional impact, let’s start with a quick definition of the terms.

 Content marketing is defined as: “marketing that tries to attract customers by distributing informational content potentially useful to the target audience, rather than by advertising products and services in the traditional way.”

-This is a has emerged as a rapidly growing field within the marketing world, with good reason, as it allows you to develop a relationship with your customers as a trusted resource and partner.
+This has emerged as a rapidly growing field within the marketing world, with good reason, as it allows you to develop a relationship with your customers as a trusted resource and partner.
 We went into greater depth on content marketing in a previous blog post here.

 Content marketing allows you to nurture this relationship with existing and new customers alike by creating informative content that brings them back to your website because they see it as a resource.
 This fosters interactions, which lead to conversions.